 Photo by Andreas Rønningen on Unsplash

-If you are supporting a friend who is grieving after a loved one has died, there are lots of things you can say and do to comfort and help them cope with their loss.
+If you are supporting a friend who is grieving after a loved one has died, there are lots of things you can say and do to comfort and help them cope with their loss, at the funeral or in other situations.
 It is important to remember, however, that everyone’s experience of grief is unique, and there is no timeline on it.
 The best thing you can do is focus on supporting them, without any expectations of ‘fixing’ their pain.

 1. Talk to them

 It is normal and understandable to feel uncomfortable or awkward about talking to someone after a loved one has died, but condolences can be very helpful for a friend who is grieving after a bereavement.
 They might feel isolated and alone, especially after the death of a spouse or partner.
 Even saying “I’m so sorry” can be comforting, and is definitely better than staying silent or ignoring them.
 If, however, your friend has stated a preference for no contact you should respect that.
 If you do not have the opportunity to speak to them in person sending a condolence message can be a nice gesture of support.
 If you cannot make it to the funeral of your friend’s loved one, you can send a funeral excuse letter explaining your absence and offering support at other times.

 2. Talk about the person who has died

 If you are talking to a bereaved friend don’t be afraid to mention the person who has died if it comes up in conversation.
 Ignoring it or changing the subject to avoid upsetting your friend might make them feel as though you have forgotten their loved one.